-Well-groomed Kensington is among London’s handsomest neighborhoods.
+Well-groomed Kensington is among London’s most handsome neighborhoods.
 It has three fine museums: the V&A offers decorative arts; the Natural History Museum covers everything to do with nature; and the Science Museum takes you on an interactive exploration of materials, space and time.

 This is in addition to excellent dining and shopping, lovely parks and grand period architecture.
-You could easily spend a day at each one of the museums before heading off to explore the superb shopping in Knightsbridge, where you will find Harrods and Harvey Nichols.
+You could easily spend a day at each one of the museums before heading off to explore the superb shopping in Harrods and Harvey Nichols.
 Make time, too, for one of London's greatest parks: Hyde Park and the adjoining Kensington Gardens, with tree-lined avenues, rose gardens, a boating lake and graceful parkland.

-Like everywhere else near central London, accommodation prices won’t be kind to your wallet here, but then you can boast that you’ve got the Queen for a neighbor.
-Well served by London’s public transport, this is the city’s museum district and therefore a much quieter option to the center of town, which is just a mere 10 minutes on the Underground.
+Like everywhere else near central London, accommodation prices will empty your wallet, but then you can boast that you’ve got the King as a neighbor.
+Well served by London’s public transport, this is the city’s museum district and therefore a much quieter option than the center of town, which is just a mere 10 minutes on the Underground.